 There are various approaches and methods for digital product development.
-Since the design industry has seen a rise in agility in project management, design sprint have gained popularity too.
+Since the design industry has seen a rise in agility in project management, design sprints have gained popularity too.
 They’re an effective tool for accelerated, productive, and well-organized product management workflow.

 What Are Design Sprints?